Below, Joe Kruse of Gone Quite Mad shares some luthiery advice.

 Being a guitar builder as well as a (bass!) player has given me an interesting perspective on the instrument.

 Having to use it as a tool on stage has brought to light some shortcomings that I’ve attempted to solve on my own instruments.

 I’ve also taken the opportunity to avoid a few other common design and mechanical problems to make my life as a tech easier.
 Knowing both sides of the equation has allowed me to see a more complete picture and design an instrument that’s easier on everyone.

 Less time worrying about your guitar means more time focusing on what’s important—the music!
-Speaking of which, check out my band, Gone Quite Mad, and our freshly released single, "Neptune."

 1. Truss Rod